Whether you are heading to the snowy hills for the day or

 skiing out west, check out our tips on shipping skis, or renting from a ski

 rental service, versus paying the airlines for excess ski and boot bags.

-I hope these ski travel tips will help you get to the slopes more often with less stress!
+I hope these ski travel tips, and our review of the best skis, will help you get to the slopes more often with less stress!